This post may contain affiliate links. Please read my disclosure policy.

 In a small mason jar combine olive oil, red wine vinegar, Dijon, oregano, thyme and a large pinch of salt and pepper.
 Shake vigorously until emulsified.
 Drizzle dressing over salad and toss to coat.

 Garnish the antipasto pasta salad with fresh chopped parsley and enjoy!

 - Don’t overcook the pasta!
 The pasta will continue to soak up the dressing as the antipasto pasta salad sits, so especially if you’ll be enjoying this salad a few hours or a day after you make it, just cook the pasta until al dente.

 - Feel free to switch up the ingredients based on your personal preferences!
 You could nix the olives and add more artichoke hearts or salami.
-You could add sun dried tomatoes instead of fresh.
-You could even add sopressata instead of regular salami.
+You could add sun-dried tomatoes instead of fresh.
+You could even add soppressata instead of regular salami.
 Customize this salad based on the flavors your family enjoys most!